 The concept of angels or guardian spirits is as old as civilization itself and permeates almost every faith and system of belief.
 However, rarely, if ever, do we receive conclusive evidence to reward our convictions.
 While perhaps not the proof-positive that skeptics crave, the strange case of Christene Skubish certainly offers a compelling argument.

 The facts surrounding the death of Christene Skubish are tragic, but not mysterious.
-In the small hours of June 5, 1994, Christene and her three-year-old son Nick, drove off a steep forty-foot embankment into the dense trees and brush below.
+In the small hours of June 5, 1994, Christene and her three-year-old son Nick drove off a steep, forty-foot embankment into the dense trees and brush below.
 The top of the car was sheered completely off, killing Christene instantly.
 Fortunately, Nick was uninjured, curled up in the passenger seat next to his mother where he would remain for the next five days.

 Deborah Hoyt claims that the figure on the side of the road was clearly a woman and impossible to mistake for a child.
-Further, when shown a picture of Christene, she insists that that is the woman she saw.
+Further, when shown a picture of Christene, Hoyt insists that she was the woman she saw laying on the highway’s shoulder.
 Christene’s aunt had reoccurring dreams of her niece in distress, in which the number 16 figured prominently.
 Upon recovery, Nick Skubish claims that there was a continuous presence with him, described as a bright light that sometimes contained a human silhouette.
 The light was nearly always located just outside the car, but sometimes drifted up through the trees to the side of the road.

 Ultimately, we’re free to derive whatever conclusions we wish from the story.
 Whether it was a mother’s love protecting her child from beyond the veil of death, or a tale of a remarkably brave and resilient young boy, the story of Christene Skubish is absolutely an inspiring one.